Kashmiris oppose Pakistan’s Northern Areas package

 Officials in the past had stonewalled on this demand because it would have diluted Pakistan's demand for implementation of a UN-mandated plebiscite to allow the people of Kashmir to determine their own future.

-Pakistani-administered Kashmir, known as Jammu and Kashmir, enjoys some sort of self-rule with its own government, parliament and flag, but the Northern Areas are directly ruled by Islamabad.
+Pakistani-administered Kashmir, known as Azad Kashmir, enjoys some sort of self-rule with its own government, parliament and flag, but the Northern Areas are directly ruled by Islamabad.

 India holds about 45 per cent of Kashmir and Pakistan more than a third.
 China controls the remainder.